-Cubs win without David Ross, topping Pirates 6-5
+Cubs manager Ross positive for virus, Chicago tops Pirates

-CHICAGO (AP) — Chicago Cubs manager David Ross and president of baseball operations Jed Hoyer missed the team’s 6-5 victory over the Pittsburgh Pirates on Friday after they tested positive for COVID-19.
+CHICAGO (AP) — After he was ejected, Chicago Cubs bench coach Andy Green contemplated how he might pass along his fine to manager David Ross or president of baseball operations Jed Hoyer.

+“It’ll probably fall to me though, truth be told,” a grinning Green said.

+Green took over as manager after Ross and Hoyer tested positive for COVID-19, but he was thrown out in the sixth inning of Chicago’s 6-5 victory over the Pittsburgh Pirates on Friday.

-Michael Hermosillo homered and drove in three runs, leading Chicago to its fourth consecutive win.
+Michael Hermosillo homered and drove in three runs, leading the Cubs to their fourth consecutive win.
 Frank Schwindel also connected, and Ian Happ had three more hits on a wet afternoon at Wrigley Field.

-A spokesman for the team said Ross and Hoyer are feeling fine and quarantining.
+A spokesman for the team said Ross and Hoyer are feeling fine in isolation.
 Both are vaccinated.

-Bench coach Andy Green is running the team while Ross is away.
-But Green was ejected by umpire Tom Hallion in the sixth inning after it looked as if he was upset with Kevin Newman’s slide into second on a potential double play.
+Green, who is in his second season on the job, is running the team while Ross is away.
+But Green was ejected by Tom Hallion after he went out to second hoping to convince the umpires to review Kevin Newman’s slide on a potential double play.

+Green wasn’t sure who managed the team after he was thrown out.
+He guessed pitching coach Tommy Hottovy.

+“I didn’t stick around to find out. … At this point in time, your guess is as good as mine,” he said.

 Anthony Alford hit two long home runs for last-place Pittsburgh, which dropped its fourth straight game.
 Hoy Park also went deep.

+“Eventually, I’m going to get hot,” Alford said.
+“The biggest thing is just swing decision and not missing the pitches that’s in the zone.”

 The Pirates trailed 5-0 after four innings, but Alford capped a three-run sixth with a tying two-run homer — a massive drive to a green roof in center that chased Alec Mills.
-Alford has four homers on the year and seven for his career after his first multihomer game.
+Alford has four homers this year and seven for his career after his first multihomer game.

+“This guy’s really strong,” Pirates manager Derek Shelton said.
+“When he hits it, it goes a long way.
+I think comfort and confidence plays a part in that.”

 Schwindel got the lead back for the Cubs with a one-out drive in the bottom half on a 3-0 pitch from Shelby Miller (0-1).
 Schwindel also singled in Hermosillo in the second.